-Forums are famous for attracting hordes of spammers, and if you go in intending to post self-promoting links, you will be deemed a spammer, and you will be removed by their moderators.
+Forums are famous for attracting hordes of spammers, and if you go in intending to post self-promoting links, you’ll be deemed a spammer, and you’ll be removed by their moderators.

 Note: Offering value should be natural for you as you’re an expert in your niche.

 So let’s say you’re in an MMO (make money online) niche, then you’d go to Warrior Forum and start participating.
 Answer some questions newbie members have and build up your portfolio of right, helpful answers.